syncfusion-content/wpf-docs/wpf/DropDown-Button/Command-Binding.md

 documentation: ug
 ---

-# Command binding for menu items in WPF Dropdown Button (DropDownButtonAdv)
+# Command binding for menu items in WPF Dropdown Button

 The command and command parameter properties allow to execute any action on clicking the dropdown menu items.